 Useful tips for correct operation

 You can display useful speaking tips to help the system recognize your voice commands correctly.

-- 1. Highlight "Help on Speaking" and press the ENTER button. - 2.
-You can confirm the page by scrolling the screen using the NISSAN controller.
+- 1. Select "Help on Speaking". - You can confirm the page by scrolling the screen using the NISSAN controller or touching the page down key.